eggbit/gips/README.md

 If the patching was successful it'll save the patched rom with ```_patched``` appended to the file name.
 Eg. ```rom.ext``` -> ```rom_patched.ext```

 ## What's Missing?
-Right now it can't make use of patches that would make the resulting ROM larger than the ROM that's given.
-There are certain patches for Gameboy ROMs that turn them into Gameboy Color ROMs, for example.
-This is planned to be fixed in the future.

-The comannd line structure could also be updated.
-And IPS32 is a thing?
+Right now this is just a general purpose IPS patcher but it could probably be expanded in the future.
+Apparently IPS32 is a thing and there are a whole bunch of other patching formats I'd like to explore like BPS.